 6. Julefrokost is the event of the year

 A Danish Julefrokost is the social highlight of anyone’s Christmas season.
 It’s the equivalent of a company holiday party (although you can use the same term for a Christmas dinner with friends or a club).
-A Julefrokost is alcohol fueled and has a bit of a Vegas bachelor party atmosphere.
+A Julefrokost is alcohol-fueled and has a bit of a Vegas bachelor party atmosphere.
 Anything goes, and the stories don’t leave the group.
 Part of the reason is that spouses and significant others are not included.
-This was a surprising twist to learn of, but it’s very common to socialize separately from your significant other in Denmark.
+This was a surprising twist to learn, but it’s very common to socialize separately from your significant other in Denmark.
 It’s actually been a nice trait to adopt – especially for Julefrokost parties.